uktrade/stream-unzip/README.md

       - **UnfinishedIterationError**

-        The chunks of a member file have not all been iterated.
+        The unzipped chunks iterator of a member file has not been iterated to completion.

     - **UnzipValueError** (also inherits from the **ValueError** built-in)